redsymbol/amitools/README.md

 # What's In The Box

  - ami-create-image - Like ec2-create-image, but way better
- - ami-waiton - Wait for the image to reach a useful state
+ - ami-waiton - Wait for the image to reach a useful state *
- - ami-describe-anscestors - What images are this image derived from?
+ - ami-describe-anscestors - What images are this image derived from? *
  - ami-tag-image - Tag an existing image like ami-create-image does

+(Items marked with "*" are mostly but not yet completely implemented.)

 And coming soon (see README.future.md for details):
  - ami-describe-children - Show what images are derived from this one